-Aside from root canal, there are other endodontic treatments available you can get especially when a root canal treatment is no longer an option.
+Besides a root canal, there are other endodontic treatments available you can get, especially when a root canal treatment is no longer an option.
 These treatments include endodontic retreatment, endodontic surgery, and dental implants.

 - Endodontic Surgery.
-This endodontic procedure may be needed to remove for to treat damaged root surfaces and the surrounding bone of the tooth, or to remove calcium deposits in the root canals.
+This procedure removes damaged root surfaces and the surrounding bone of the tooth or remove calcium deposits in the root canals.

 - Dental Implants.
 Another option is to get a dental implant.
 In this procedure, an artificial tooth root will be placed in the jawbone which will be capped off with a dental crown.